Rupenieks/hackathon/apps/backend/README.md

 ## Next Steps

-This is the first phase of the AI Search Analytics platform.
+This is the second phase of the AI Search Analytics platform.
 Future phases will include:

-- LLM response analysis for search questions
-- Competitor analysis
+- Competitor analysis and market share calculation
 - Website scraping with Puppeteer
 - SEO optimization analysis
+- Historical trend analysis